Smart Language Learner

 • Subtitles in both languages

-When you click on a word it immediately gets looked up in Yabla´s integrated dictionaries.
-And not only that, you also automatically send it one of your flashcard decks.
+When you click on a word, it immediately gets looked up in Yabla´s integrated dictionaries.
+And not only that, but you also automatically send it one of your flashcard decks.

 The Games